Frequently

 sided" body like the original street 289?

-and inventory involved.
-You can, however, make a reasonable
+make a reasonable

 facsimile

-of the street car
+of a street car

-sans "slab sides" with wire
+(built by AC) sans "slab sides" with wire

-wheels, front grill, no hood scoop, street dash, without the trunk
+wheels, front grill, no hood scoop, street dash, without the

-bumps
+bumps Can

 get the